Updated: 02/01/2021 by Computer Hope

 In Unix and Linux, a daemon is a program that runs in the background without requiring any user interaction.
 The file name of a software daemon usually ends in the letter d.

-For example, httpd (Hypertext Transfer Protocol Daemon) runs in the background of a web server under a number of platforms, including Apache, CERN, and others.
-It waits for and responds to requests made over HTTP, providing web pages and other files as needed.
-If you're running a web server and run the top command you'll see httpd requests as they are being made on the server.
+For example, httpd (Hypertext Transfer Protocol Daemon) runs as a background process on many web servers, including those created by Apache, CERN, and NCSA.
+Httpd waits for and responds to requests made over HTTP, providing web pages and other files as needed.
+If you're running one of these web servers and run the top command, you see httpd requests as they are being made on the server.

 In Microsoft Windows, software that runs as a non-interactive background process is called a service.
 A Windows service performs roughly the same role as a Linux or Unix daemon.